suikki/simpleSDL/README.md

   - Windows: mingw-w64
   - Windows: Visual Studio 2015
   - Linux (Ubuntu): GCC
+  - Mac: (Just building a simple executable, no bundle)
+  - Emscripten

 But the main point is to fix SDL cmake support for Android builds.